 - Shape the donuts.
 Heat the oil in a pan to medium high.
 Rub your hands with oil before grabbing a 2 inch ball of dough and using your fingers to poke a hole through the center and form a donut shape.

 - Fry the sfenj.
-Gently add each donut to the oil, frying a few at a time and making sure not to overcrowd the pan.
+Gently add each donut to the oil, shaping & frying a few at a time and making sure not to overcrowd the pan.
 Fry until golden brown all around, flipping occasionally to prevent them from burning.

 - Toss in sugar or honey (optional).
 Lay sfinj to dry on a paper towel and enjoy as is or top with a sprinkle with sugar or drizzle of honey.